Pineapple Pork Chops

 • Onion: I recommend using a yellow onion for this recipe.
 Red onions can alter the dish’s color.

-• Coconut aminos: Coconut aminos are similar to soy sauce in flavor, but with a slightly sweeter taste.
+• Coconut aminos: Coconut aminos are similar to soy sauce in flavor, but with a slightly sweeter flavor.
 The saltiness can vary between brands, so I recommend starting with a little and adding more to taste.

 How to Make Pineapple Pork Chops